-Disclosure: I’ve been asked to write a review on BrillKids Little Reader Chinese and I have a copy of the full curriculum to give away to one reader for free.
-Details on the giveaway are at the end of this post.
+Disclosure: I’ve been asked to write a review on BrillKids Little Reader Chinese.
 This is my honest opinion on the curriculum.

 Some time back I wrote a review about Little Reader.
 Today, I will be writing about Little Reader Chinese…

 Little Reader Chinese runs on the same award-winning software program that runs Little Reader.
 By purchasing the Chinese curriculum, you can get up to 12 months worth of lessons cover 334 categories containing 3576 words, 2768 images, 5232 pronunciation files, 1138 picture audio and sound effects, and over 520 video clips.
 Just like Little Reader, Little Reader Chinese lessons comes with 3 professionally recorded voices, 3-5 quality images, 2-4 picture audio (word commentaries or sound effects), videos to better illustrate certain categories, such as animals and action words, and stories.

 Little Reader Chinese is recorded in Mandarin and is available in traditional and simplified Chinese.
 Children will learn the pronunciation and written characters for a variety of words, sentences, and short stories.
 The lessons also includes a phonics component which teaches them how to read pinyin and to differentiate between the four tones.

 At the end of this review, I will let you know how you can get a chance to win the Little Reader Chinese Curriculum for free.
 (Note: You will need to have the Little Reader software in order to use the Little Reader Chinese Curriculum).